Berkanktk/CyberSecurity/README.md

 **A typosquatting attack**, also known as a URL hijacking, a sting site, or a fake URL, is a type of social engineering where threat actors impersonate legitimate domains for malicious purposes such as fraud or malware spreading.

 #### Types of Phishing attacks
+**Spam**
-**Spam** - unsolicited junk emails sent out in bulk to a large number of recipients.
+Unsolicited junk emails sent out in bulk to a large number of recipients.
 The more malicious variant of Spam is known as MalSpam.

+**Phishing**
-**Phishing** -  emails sent to a target(s) purporting to be from a trusted entity to lure individuals into providing sensitive information.
+Emails sent to a target(s) purporting to be from a trusted entity to lure individuals into providing sensitive information.

+**Spear phishing**
-**Spear phishing** - takes phishing a step further by targeting a specific individual(s) or organization seeking sensitive information.
+Takes phishing a step further by targeting a specific individual(s) or organization seeking sensitive information.

+**Whaling**
-**Whaling** - is similar to spear phishing, but it's targeted specifically to C-Level high-position individuals (CEO, CFO, etc.), and the objective is the same.
+Is similar to spear phishing, but it's targeted specifically to C-Level high-position individuals (CEO, CFO, etc.), and the objective is the same.

+**Smishing**
-**Smishing** - takes phishing to mobile devices by targeting mobile users with specially crafted text messages.
+Takes phishing to mobile devices by targeting mobile users with specially crafted text messages.

+**Vishing**
-**Vishing** - is similar to smishing, but instead of using text messages for the social engineering attack, the attacks are based on voice calls.
+Is similar to smishing, but instead of using text messages for the social engineering attack, the attacks are based on voice calls.

 #### Analyze/identify
 1. Open Email